 The county has a total area of 459.97 square miles of which 457.91 square miles is land and 2.07 square miles (0.45%) is water.
 The population recorded in the 1840 Federal Census was 9,444.
 The 2010 census recorded 22,232 residents in the county.

 Neighboring counties are Hardeman County, Tennessee (north), Alcorn County (northeast), Prentiss County (southeast), Union County (south), and Benton County (west).
 The county seat is the city of Ripley.
 Other communities in the county include Blue Mountain, Dumas, Falkner, Walnut, Brownfield, Chalybeate, and Tiplersville.

 Tippah County MSGHN has many records here on our website.
-Thousands of Tippah County marriage records and more.
-Look at the Tippah County Records links in the menu on the left for a list of available data.
+Marriage Records, Cemetery listings, tombstone photos, and more.
+Look at the Tippah County Data links for a list of available data.

 Birth Records - The Mississippi Department of Health maintains records of births after November 1, 1912 on file.
 This was the year Mississippi began keeping official birth records.
 You can obtain official copies of birth certificates by mail by using this birth record application on their website.
 If you just have to order by internet or phone, or use a credit card, you can use VitalCheck, a third party records company recognized by the Mississippi Dept. of Health.
 Since there are no official birth records before November 1, 1912 for births prior to that date you will need to determine birth information from census records, bible records, baptismal records, cemetery tombstones, etc.